• Skip to primary navigation

 How do you store leftover muffins?

-Store these raspberry lemon muffins in an airtight container in the refrigerator for up to 5 days.
-Freeze in a sealable plastic bag or airtight for up to 2 months.
+Store chocolate and raspberry muffins in an airtight container at room temperature for up to 3 days or in the refrigerator for up to 5 days.
+Freeze for up to 2 months.
 Defrost them at room temperature for about 3 hours.

 A chocolate muffin cut in half with raspberries baked inside.